morris-lab/CellOracle/docs/index.rst

 - 08/28/2021: We updated installation page.

-- 07/16/2021: We overhauled our documentation and tutorial codes.
-Please re-download tutorial notebooks if you have old one.
+- 07/16/2021: We have overhauled our documentation and tutorial codes.
+Please re-download tutorial notebooks to use the most updated version.
 Also, we are updating CellOracle frequently.
-Please install the latest version of CellOracle if you have an old version.
+Please make sure you install the latest version of CellOracle.

 Contents